GAMS-dev/miro/src/model/gamspy/bess/TutorialImages/tutorial_blog.md

 }
 ```

-After saving, we can reload MIRO and select Gen specs import under Load data.
+After saving, we can reload MIRO and select *Gen specs import* under *Load data*.
 The generator names will update accordingly, proving our custom code works.
 Although this example is hardcoded, the same framework can fetch data from any source, fix column names to fit MIRO’s symbols (stored in `"symbolNames"`), or perform more complicated transformations such as database queries.

 In a real scenario with database queries, you’ll likely store credentials in a secure environment.
 MIRO allows you to specify environments; this is where we store our credentials.
-For MIRO [Desktop](https://www.gams.com/miro/deployment.html#custom-environments), create a JSON file—e.g., miro-env.json—that looks like:
+For MIRO [Desktop](https://www.gams.com/miro/deployment.html#custom-environments), create a JSON file—e.g., *miro-env.json*—that looks like:

 ```json
 {